Consignment: Sell merchandise belonging to others for a share of sales proceeds.

-3. Check 'Invoice Date' and enter the date range (to include only sales made during the specified time period).
+3. Check 'Invoice Date' and enter the date range (to include only sales made in period).

 Note that check boxes must be checked for ranges to apply.
 If the From and To fields are completed but the check box is not checked (like Invoice Date in this example), the From and To range (the 'filter') will not apply.